 Flawed Attempt to Change Labels

 The current system for warning consumers of the presence of Proposition 65-listed chemicals is clearly flawed.
-But proposed changes to labels by the state won’t make things any clearer for consumers.
+But the state’s recently approved labelling changes won’t make things any clearer for consumers.